I Feel Good Says Dupont On Return To France Team For Quarter-final - UrduPoint

 Paris, (APP - UrduPoint / Pakistan Point News - 13th Oct, 2023) France captain Antoine Dupont said on Friday he is in perfect shape to start this weekend's Rugby World Cup quarter-final with South Africa weeks after undergoing surgery for a broken cheekbone.

 "I feel good.
-My recovery went well," Dupont told reporters on Friday.
+My recovery went well," a relaxed Dupont told reporters on Friday.

 "I'm in full capacity of my means be that physical or mental to be ready for this match," he added.